ijlyttle/ghentr/README.md

 To make use of this, you will need a few things:

--   an instance of GitHub Enterprise, used to determine the `host`, i.e. `"github.acme-corp.com/api/v3"`
+-   an instance of GitHub Enterprise, used to determine the `host`, e.g. `"github.acme-corp.com/api/v3"`

--   a longform `name` to use in your functions' documentation, i.e. `"Acme Corporation"`
+-   a longform `name` to use in your functions' documentation, e.g. `"Acme Corporation"`

--   a shorter `suffix` to use in the names of your new functions, i.e. `"acme"`
+-   a shorter `suffix` to use in the names of your new functions, e.g. `"acme"`

+Followup steps:

+If you modified your `.Rprofile` file to load **devtools** automatically into your interactive sessions, you may want also to do the same for **acmetools**.

+As you know, `devtools::install_github()` uses a GitHub Personal Access Token, normally stored in an environment variable named `GITHUB_PAT`.
+The function `acmetools::install_github_acme()` will default to look for an environment variable named `GITHUB_ACME_PAT`.
+You and your colleagues will have to create your tokens then add this variable to your `.Renviron` file.

 Installation
 ------------